 Urease is an enzyme that catalyzes the hydrolysis of urea into carbon dioxide and ammonia ((NH2)2CO + H2O \rightarrow CO2 + 2NH3).
 The Company has conjugated urease to an antibody that specifically targets lung cancer cells, thus delivering the urease directly to the site of the tumour.
-L-DOS47, the Company's first drug product candidate, is currently in a phase I/II monotherapy trial in Poland and a Phase I combination trial with carboplatin and pemetrexed in the United States.
+L-DOS47, the Company's first drug product candidate, has recently completed a Phase I/II monotherapy trial in Poland.
+It is currently in a Phase I combination trial with carboplatin and pemetrexed in the United States and a Phase II combination trial with vinorelbine and cisplatin in Ukraine and Poland.
 By delivering urease to the tumour site, the company expects the pH of the tumour microenvironment to increase and activity of tumour-killing T-cells to be enhanced.
 The Company believes the urease system can be used with any tumour specific antibody as a general method for modifying the tumour microenvironment, and as such, could be combined with any of the current checkpoint inhibitor products to improve patient outcomes.